“The Biggest Loser” Bob Harper Changes His Position on Low-Carb Diets

 The introduction to his book, The Supercarb Diet, explains how he’d spent years, after buying into the most recent diet fads, fearing and avoiding carbohydrates of all kinds, and advocating low-carb diets.

 He explains that he’s “learned to embrace foods and philosophies I didn’t always subscribe to in my previous years.”

 Now he wants to help the rest of us find our way back to a more sane way of eating — the kind of eating we did for 3.4 million years of human history before we had heart attacks and before we had the high-protein and high-fat diets.

 “The dieting world,” he says, “went back in time to find variations of the caveman diet, but I found those high-protein plans had too much fat and weren’t so great for my heart.”

 The Ketogenic and Atkins Diet

-In a recent “manifesto” blog post I wrote, I blasted these two diet fads as nothing like what cavemen ate, nothing like what Tibetan sherpas eat, and in fact, completely contradictory to what thousands of studies and world’s healthiest people show to be a disease-preventative diet.
+In a recent “manifesto” blog post I wrote, I blasted these two diet fads as nothing like what cavemen ate, nothing like what Tibetan sherpas eat.
+In fact, they were completely contradictory to what thousands of studies and the world’s healthiest people show to be a disease-preventative diet.

 Processed and Animal Diet Fraud